kingdevtk/Cloud-Resume/Terraform/modules/aws_alb/README.md

   # AWS ALB (Application Load Balancer) Terraform Module

-This module is responsible for creating and configuring an application load balancer in AWS in compliance with company standards.
+This module is responsible for creating and configuring an application load balancer in AWS.

 ## What does this module do?
 ----------------------------